glennbech/Exam_DevOps/README.md

 * Sensor vil lage en fork av ditt repository.
 Forklar hva sensor må gjøre for å få GitHub Actions workflow til å kjøre i sin egen GitHub-konto.

+## Getting Actions to run
+* To make the actions run properly you have to add IAM Keys to github secrets with the following format:
+* Name: AWS_ACCESS_KEY_ID and then the key id as the secret
+* Name: AWS_SECRET_ACCESS_KEY and then the secret key as the secret

 ## B. Docker container

 Python er ikke et veldig etablert språk i VerneVokterene, og du vil gjerne at utviklere som ikke har Python